keensoft/alfresco-google-vision/README.md

 ----------------------
 Including missing functionalities from [Google Vision API](https://cloud.google.com/vision/reference/rest/v1/images/annotate)

+Build a new metadata extractor including Google Vision labels (idea provided by *Ray Gauss*)

 Following features should be also included:

 * Provide a new Share action with params: